firaskhalayleh-it/twinty-days-of-js/javascript-hard-parts-v2/day_two.md

 When we call `outer` and assign its return value to `myNewFunction`, we are actually capturing the `incrementCounter` function along with its surrounding data, which includes the `counter` variable.
 This is possible because of closure.

 Subsequently, when we invoke `myNewFunction`, it still has access to the `counter` variable even though it is no longer directly within the scope of the `outer` function.
 Each time we call `myNewFunction`, the `counter` value is incremented and logged to the console.

+Certainly!
+Here are the questions and their corresponding answers in Markdown code:

+**Questions from session:**

+1. Can you have a backpack of the second level? (referring to nested execution contexts)
+2. Can you have a callback function that accesses the surrounding data?
+3. Is the data stored in the backpack considered private?
+4. How does scope come into play?
+5. How does error propagation work in nested operations?
+6. How can the contents of the backpack be viewed during debugging?
+7. What happens if a variable in `outer` is not referenced by the returned function?

+**Answers:**

+1. Yes, nested execution contexts can have their own backpacks.
+It forms a chain where each level has its associated data stored in the backpack.
+2. Yes, it is possible to pass a callback function that can access the surrounding data.
+This is often used in functional programming techniques like function decoration.
+3. The term "private" can be subjective and language-dependent.
+While the data in the backpack is not directly accessible outside the function, it may not be entirely private as it can still be accessed through the function itself.
+4. Scope determines the visibility and accessibility of variables.
+In this context, the function can access variables from its surrounding scope by referring to the data stored in its backpack.
+5. Error propagation works through the chain of references in nested operations.
+If an error occurs in an operation, it can propagate through the chain, making it easier to track and handle errors.
+6. The contents of the backpack can be viewed during debugging using tools like the Chrome DevTools.
+These tools provide the ability to inspect the function's backpack and see its associated data.
+7. If a variable in `outer` is not referenced by the returned function, it will not be stored in the backpack.
+The function only carries the data that it needs, so any unused variables will not be included.